-1880, persimmon wood, white brass, “Double Happiness” in copper on lock-plate; Cheon Chu City.
-Certified.
+Ca 1880; persimmon wood, white brass (now extinct), “Double Happiness” in copper on lock-plate; Cheon Chu City; certified.
 34.25″ w, 16.5″ d, 55.5″ h.

 Cheon Chu City, Korea, was once where wealthy financiers lived.
 It was also where many scholars and members of the wealthy land-owning Yangban class gathered, preparing to take an open Imperial Examination the passing of which guarantees upward mobility.
 These people could afford to commission quality furniture to decorate their estates.